joyce429/mystery/README.md

 Hello Github
-This is 没有 first Github repositery ， to learn the basic method of using Github.
+This is my first Github repositery ， to learn the basic method of using Github.
  # mystery